ipfs/ipfs-docs/docs/concepts/persistence.md

 - `GCPeriod` A time duration specifying how frequently to run a garbage collection.
 Only used if automatic gc is enabled.
 Default: 1h

-As described in `StorageGCWatermark`, currently garbage collection does not run automatically.
-To run it manually run [`ipfs repo gc`(https://docs.ipfs.io/reference/cli/#ipfs-repo-gc).
+As described in `StorageGCWatermark`, currently garbage collection does not run automatically for your IPFS node.
+To run it manually run [`ipfs repo gc`](https://docs.ipfs.io/reference/cli/#ipfs-repo-gc).

 To enable automatic garbage collection you have to run [ìpfs daemon](https://docs.ipfs.io/reference/cli/#ipfs-daemon) command to start your IPFS node with the `--enable-gc`option.